As I was about to complete this article on Singapore Spa Review 2012, an email attachment from a friend came to my attention, “Spas Here To Revamp”.

 For the small to medium-sized spa players, the lack of such a plan is one of the reasons for a spa's financial woes.
 One likely reason is they don't know who or where to go to get a consultation.

-If you are contemplating a spa business, my advice is “start a conversation with our "Development Advisor" first!”
+If you are contemplating a spa business, my advice is “start a conversation with a "Development Advisor" first!”

 Finally, if you are already a going-concern, it is worth re-examining your spa remuneration plans.